Think back to when you first started learning English.

 So now it’s your turn to decide: what’s your highest priority right now?
 What do you want to spend the next quarter focusing on?

-To avoid feeling stressed, think about how you’re going to invest your time and money each quarter rather than enrolling in every program you see.
+To avoid feeling stressed, think about how you’re going to invest your time and energy each quarter rather than working on everything at once.

 Do you feel motivated to approach the next year with focused energy and attention?
 I certainly do.